oracle/fastr/README.md

 FastR is available in two forms:

 1. As a [pre-built binary](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html).
 N.B.
 This also includes (Truffle) implementations of Ruby and JavaScript.
 The pre-built binaries are available for Linux and Mac OS X. There is no Windows version available.
 The binary release is updated monthly.
-2. As a source release [GitHub](http://github.com/graalvm/fastr) for developers wishing to contribute to the project and/or study the implementation.
+2. As a source release on [GitHub](http://github.com/graalvm/fastr) for developers wishing to contribute to the project and/or study the implementation.
 N.B.
 This does not contain Ruby or JavaScript.
 The source release is updated regularly and always contains the latest tested version.

 ## Status and Limitations